 In the past, chin ptosis and “Witch’s Chin” was largely thought to be the same.
 However, they are not.
 Regardless of type or cause, chin ptosis is generally defined as the downward repositioning of the soft tissue of the symphyseal (front of the chin) region of the face.

 In comparison, witch’s chin is a chin deformity marked by a deep submental crease, drooping of the prenatal tissue, and often, hyper protection of the lower jawbone.
 In many cases, the appearance of a witch’s chin can be significantly improved without surgery.
 Botox® (botulinum toxin A) or another dermal filler can be directly injected to increase symmetry in the treatment area.

 Chin ptosis is often caused by the removal of chin implants.
 While the implants are in the chin, they stretch the skin and muscles in that area.
 When they are removed, the skin and other tissues are still stretched.
 That stretched tissue is very likely to sag and droop under the natural force of gravity.

 The other major cause of chin ptosis is the aging process.
 Most people tend to have lower levels of collagen, elastin, and other substances that maintain skin elasticity and firmness with age.
 The force of decades of gravity and increased body fat volume that’s typical with aging also contribute to soft tissue sagging.

-How to Diagnosis Chin Ptosis
+How to Diagnose Chin Ptosis

 A skilled OMS (oral and maxillofacial surgeon) typically diagnoses chin ptosis.
 No two patients are alike and not all candidates can be helped.
-For instance, if the mentalis muscle is completely destroyed and nonfunctional, there is no surgical technique available to correct it.
+For instance, if the mentalis muscle is destroyed and nonfunctional, there is no surgical technique available to correct it.